nerdfiles/chaos-monkey/README.md

 # Chaos Monkey

-Have you ever wanted a quick want to delete your non-paying client’s website with a simple URL?
+Have you ever wanted a quick way to delete your non-paying client’s website with a simple URL?

 Use like: